chroma-x/php-basic-http-client/README.md

 Every part of the client is based upon proper interfaces.
 Most class instances can get injected into the client itself.
 If you want to extend the client just write some classes implementing the according interface and you´re done with that.

-Take a look at the [PHP JSON HTTP Client](https://github.com/markenwerk/php-json-http-client) which is an extension of the PHP Basic HTTP Client.
+Take a look at the [PHP JSON HTTP Client](https://github.com/chroma-x/php-json-http-client) which is an extension of the PHP Basic HTTP Client.

 ---

 ## Exception handling

 PHP Basic HTTP Client provides different exceptions – also provided by the PHP Common Exceptions project – for proper handling.
-You can find more information about [PHP Common Exceptions at Github](https://github.com/markenwerk/php-common-exceptions).
+You can find more information about [PHP Common Exceptions at Github](https://github.com/chroma-x/php-common-exceptions).

 ### Exceptions to be expected

 In general you should expect that any setter method could thrown an `\InvalidArgumentException`.
 The following exceptions could get thrown while using PHP Basic HTTP Client.

-- `Markenwerk\CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
+- `ChromaX\CommonException\IoException\FileNotFoundException` on configuring a `ClientCertificateAuthentication`instance
-- `Markenwerk\CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
+- `ChromaX\CommonException\IoException\FileReadableException` on configuring a `ClientCertificateAuthentication`instance
-- `Markenwerk\BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
+- `ChromaX\BasicHttpClient\Exception\HttpRequestAuthenticationException` on performing a request
-- `Markenwerk\BasicHttpClient\Exception\HttpRequestException` on performing a request
+- `ChromaX\BasicHttpClient\Exception\HttpRequestException` on performing a request
-- `Markenwerk\CommonException\NetworkException\ConnectionTimeoutException` on performing a request
+- `ChromaX\CommonException\NetworkException\ConnectionTimeoutException` on performing a request
-- `Markenwerk\CommonException\NetworkException\CurlException` on performing a request
+- `ChromaX\CommonException\NetworkException\CurlException` on performing a request

 ---

 ## Contribution

 Contributing to our projects is always very appreciated.
-**But: please follow the contribution guidelines written down in the [CONTRIBUTING.md](https://github.com/markenwerk/php-basic-http-client/blob/master/CONTRIBUTING.md) document.**
+**But: please follow the contribution guidelines written down in the [CONTRIBUTING.md](https://github.com/chroma-x/php-basic-http-client/blob/master/CONTRIBUTING.md) document.**

 ## License